clutteredmind/YouTuberMod/README.md

 My daughter and I love Minecraft.
 She's long wanted to have a mod of her own that contains all of her favorite things like her favorite YouTubers and her Minecraft friends.
 Since I am a software engineer by trade, I thought this might be a project with which I could finally help her.

 So I'm in the process of creating this mod when I have spare time.
 I'm learning lots from watching YouTube tutorials and from reading modder forums.
 I've been trying to impose order on the project by organizing code in a way that seems to make sense to me and by naming things consistently.
 I'm not a Java programmer though, so maybe there's some stuff in there that doesn't make sense.
-I'm happy to be vorrected or whatever.
+I'm happy to be corrected or whatever.

 I want to give credit for the Turtle mob to Kevim M on YouTube.
 He made a pretty good series of videos that I followed that starts here: https://www.youtube.com/watch?v=QUZ7hml59p8